Developing Custom Charting Functions with ggplot2

 May 14, 2024

-While R has a variety of options for 2D graphics and data visualization, it’s hard to beat ggplot2 in terms of features, functionality, and overall visual quality.
-This post demonstrates how to create customized charting functions for specific chart types using ggplot2 as the underlying visualization engine.
+While R provides numerous options for two-dimensional graphics and data visualization, ggplot2 offers great functionality, features, and visual quality.
+This tutorial shows how to develop customized charting functions for specific visualization types, utilizing ggplot2 as the foundational visualization engine.
+The approach enables the creation of reusable, standardized visualization components suitable for production environments and analytical workflows.

 # Load required packages